shawntabrizi/awesome-polkadot/playbook.md

 ## What is Polkadot?

-- Polkadot is a scaling solution for Web3 applications and services.[^1]
+- Polkadot is a cloud server for Web3 applications and services.[^1]
 - Polkadot scales through data and execution sharding, allowing for parallelized throughput.[^2]
 - Polkadot provides shared security and secure interoperability to services built on it.[^3]
 - Polkadot creates abundant, flexible, and high quality blockspace.[^4]